ErinBecker/digital-humanities-phylogenetics/resources/resource-list.md

 ## Google ngram viewer
 https://books.google.com/ngrams
-Displays a graph of one or more ngrams (n is 1-5) distributed over time.
+Displays a graph of one or more ngrams (n = 1 to 5) distributed over time.
 Different languages available.
 The data set can be accessed (that is, the complete set of ngrams for the languages included).

+## Guilherme D. Marmerola e.a.
+On the Reconstruction of Text Phylogeny Trees: Evaluation and Analysis of Textual Relationships
 http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0167822

 # People to follow up with